Why Is Checking for Compromised Passwords Important?

 3. How to check if your password is compromised with Privacy Monitor

-Clean Email provides a security check feature to see if your email is part of any data breaches.
+Clean Email has a security check tool which lets you see if your email's been hacked into in a data breach.
 To use the Privacy Monitor feature in the Clean Email app, you need to:

 - Sign up for a free trial of the app.

-- Click Privacy Monitor on the left pane of the app’s dashboard.
+- Click on Privacy Monitor in the left-hand menu on the app's dashboard.

-- The Privacy Monitor feature operates in the background, even when the app is not in use.
-If your email address is detected in any known breaches or security incidents, you will see the appropriate warning message.
+- The Privacy Monitor feature sort of runs itself in the background.
+If your email address is found to be part of any known email breaches or security incidents, you'll get a warning message.

 4. Checking with the Have I Been Pwned service